p1r4t3Bunny/drlnd-navigation/Report.md

 # Results

-The following table contains the tested agents with the episode number where they solved the task.
+The following table contains the trained agents with the episode number where they solved the task.
 With the default hyperparameters, the combination of Double and Dueling DQN solved the task (reached an average score of at least 13 over 100 consecutive episodes) in 247 episodes.

 | Agent | Solved in # episodes | DoubleDQN | PER | Dueling |
 |-------|----------------------|-----------|-----|---------|